Reclaim bank charges

 You may be offered a refund but told it must be used to pay off the debts you currently have at the bank (whether overdrafts or cards).
 The ombudsman has said this is generally acceptable as it's returning you to the position you would be in without charges (and is still a win after all).

-However, if by the bank doing this you are still left in hardship, eg, you have mortgage or utility arrears, tell it.
-If it doesn't budge, read the next chapter below.
+However, if by the bank doing this you are still left in hardship, (for example, if you have mortgage or utility arrears, tell it).
+If it doesn't budge, read the next chapter.

 If you've told the bank you're experiencing financial difficulties and it's unsure you fulfill the hardship criteria, it may send you an income and expenditure form, or something similar, to complete.